 The Delta Center is the first newly constructed CCC facility in Northern California in decades.
 Based in Stockton, six field crews work on projects ranging from the Sierra Nevada to the greater San Joaquin Valley, including the Sacramento and San Joaquin Rivers.
 Project work includes trail building, tree mortality efforts and delta restoration.

 Given the Delta Center’s strategic location, it serves as the CCC’s flood center.
-All Corpsmembers participate in the annual Flood Fight Exercise that includes training on techniques to fill sandbags, how to protect hillsides and ensure public safety.
-Delta Center facilities can serve as a staging location for the CCC during flood emergencies across the state.
+All Corpsmembers participate in the annual Flood Fighting Exercise that includes training on techniques in constructing sandbag structures, levee protection and ensuring public safety.
+The Delta Center facilities can serve as a staging location for the CCC during flood emergencies across the state.

 Corpsmembers also assist in the kitchen as part of a culinary crew.
-The culinary team is responsible for the daily preparation of meals for the center and packing food for spike crews working in remote locations for days at a time.
+The culinary team is responsible for the daily preparation of meals for the center, packing food for spike crews working in remote locations for days at a time, and training for large scale feeding during emergency response events.

 The center calls the San Joaquin Central Valley home and is located just off Highway 99 in Stockton.
 Temperatures can exceed 100 degrees Fahrenheit during the summers and drop to freezing in the winters.